ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 Will the use of separate states for both icon tooltips be sufficient, or should it be changed later on to something different like a switcher (would toggle icon on or off for error and information states)?
 Would we allow / expect the client to provide or choose an icon, or will the error and info icons always be used?

-There are pros and cons with both separate states and a switcher, needs to be discussed before making a final descision.
+There are pros and cons with both separate states and a switcher (Separate states would be more straightforward but possibly more work to maintain since we have two extra states, switcher would have less code but could be confusing in the default state, where no icon is present.
+The switcher would have to be turned off when the state is default).
 Separate states is used for now as a prototype.